Condorcet paradox

-In social choice theory, Condorcet's voting paradox is a fundamental discovery by the Marquis de Condorcet that majority rule is inherently self-contradictory.
+In social choice theory, Condorcet's voting paradox (also called Condorcet's paradox or the Condorcet paradox) is a fundamental discovery by the Marquis de Condorcet that majority rule is inherently self-contradictory.
 The result implies that it is logically impossible for any voting system to guarantee that a winner will have support from a majority of voters; for example, there can be rock-paper-scissors scenarios where a majority of voters will prefer A to B, B to C, and also C to A, even if every voter's individual preferences are rational and avoid self-contradiction.
 Examples of Condorcet's paradox are called Condorcet cycles or cyclic ties.

 In such a cycle, every possible choice is rejected by the electorate in favor of another alternative, who is preferred by more than half of all voters.
 Thus, any attempt to ground social decision-making in majoritarianism must accept such self-contradictions (commonly called spoiler effects).
 Systems that attempt to do so, while minimizing the rate of such self-contradictions, are called Condorcet methods.

 Condorcet's paradox is a special case of Arrow's paradox, which shows that any kind of social decision-making process is either self-contradictory, a dictatorship, or incorporates information about the strength of different voters' preferences (e.g. cardinal utility or rated voting).